scheduleonce/once-ui/projects/ui/src/lib/oui/select/README.md

 The `<oui-select>` component without text or label should be given a meaningful label via aria-label or aria-labelledby.

 The `<oui-select>` component has role="listbox" and options inside select have role="option".

-The native `<select>` offers the best accessibility because it is supported directly by screen-readers.

 ---